varoonsahgal/great-sample-copilot-agents/README.md

 ## What This Is

 A curated library of instruction sets for [Microsoft 365 Copilot declarative agents](https://learn.microsoft.com/en-us/microsoft-365-copilot/extensibility/overview-declarative-agent).
-Each agent is a paste-ready instruction block, ready to deploy without configuration files, coding, or Azure resources.
+Each agent is a paste-ready instruction block.

 Every agent in this library:
 - Requires a Microsoft 365 Copilot licence (the paid add-on — not included in standard M365 plans)
-- Defaults to formal professional English (British spelling)
+- Defaults to formal professional English
-- Includes a banned vocabulary list to prevent AI-sounding language
-- Includes a built-in quality self-check the agent runs before every response
 - Stays within the 8,000-character Copilot Studio instruction limit

 ---